auth0/node-jws/readme.md

 * `payload`
 * `key` || `privateKey` || `secret`
 * `encoding` (Optional, defaults to 'utf8')
+* `algorithm` (Optional)

-Other than `header`, all options expect a string or a buffer when the value is known ahead of time, or a stream for convenience.
+Other than `header` and `algorithm`, all options expect a string or a buffer when the value is known ahead of time, or a stream for convenience.

 Example
 ```js